tonykingnz/oneDimensionArrayGame/README.md

 How to run?

-This is made in Apple's Open Source Swift Powerfull Progamming Language
+This is made in Apple's Open Source Swift Powerfull Progamming Language.

+Made using Xcode - Version 11.4.1 (11E503a) on macOS 10.15.4 (19E287)

   macOS: